UWPCE-PythonCert/PythonCertDevel/_sources/modules/Modules.rst.txt

 This can create dangerous side effects and hard to find bugs if you change anything in an imported module, but it can also be used as a handy way to store truly global state, like application preferences, for instance.

 A rule of thumb for managing global state is to have only *one* part of your code change the values, and everywhere else considers them read-only.
+You can't enforce this, but you can structure you own code that way.